lrspeiser/Geometry-Gated-Gravity/paper.md

 ---

-## 11. Limitations (addressed within the present framework)
+## 11. Limitations

+### 11.1 Galaxy-scale limitations (addressed within framework)
-We deliberately **gate** the tail to avoid inner‑region conflicts; this gating is part of the model’s definition and fits the data.
-Because LogTail **does not inject mass**, its success on galaxy–galaxy lensing relies on the tail’s dynamical imprint—*which we have verified yields the correct $1/R$ shape and plausible amplitudes.*&#x20;
+We deliberately **gate** the tail to avoid inner‑region conflicts; this gating is part of the model's definition and fits the data.
+Because LogTail **does not inject mass**, its success on galaxy–galaxy lensing relies on the tail's dynamical imprint—*which we have verified yields the correct $1/R$ shape and plausible amplitudes.*

+### 11.2 Cluster-scale limitations (fundamental)
+Comprehensive lensing analysis using Abel transform projections of the G³ effective mass profile reveals critical limitations at cluster scales:

+- **Strong lensing deficit:** G³ under-predicts cluster lensing convergence by factor of **~6.1**
+- **Maximum convergence:** Achieves only **κ̄_max = 0.17** (need 1.0 for Einstein rings)
+- **Observed vs predicted:** Abell 1689 has θ_E = 47" observed; G³ predicts none
+- **Root causes:**
+  - Insufficient tail acceleration at Mpc scales
+  - Aggressive screening suppresses effect in high-density regions
+  - Saturation cap (g_sat) limits maximum acceleration
+  - Lacks central density spike that NFW profiles provide

+These findings suggest G³'s universal formula may have fundamental domain limits, working well for galaxies (16% error) but requiring significant modification or scale-dependent parameters for clusters.

 ---